 This is a chowder with serious substance that looked just as good as it tasted.

-No whistles needed.
+No whistles necessary.
 This is simple goodness with a side of welcoming local flavor.
 It’s perfection.
 It is the only clam chowder in Cannon Beach in which I came back for seconds.
 And that says something when you are on a very filling (and fulfilling) chowder tour!

 It’s often easiest to rent a home in Cannon Beach as locals tend to get out of town when the tourists come in!